mobiletest2016/machine-learning-articles/articles/how-to-use-batch-normalization-with-keras.md

 Now take a look at the neural network from a per-layer point of view.
 Each layer takes some input, performs a linear operation using the input vector and the weights vector, feeds the data into a nonlinear activation function, and passes the data to the next layer or the output.

-Neural networks train fast if the distribution of the data remains the same, and especially if it is normalized to the range of \[latex\](\\mu = 0, \\sigma = 1)\[/latex\].
+Neural networks train fast if the distribution of the data remains the same, and especially if it is normalized to the range of $(\\mu = 0, \\sigma = 1)$.
 This is not the case when no Batch Normalization is applied: by training the network (i.e. changing the weights of the individual neurons), the outputs for every layer change, which means that the distribution of input data for every layer will change during every iteration.

 We call this _internal covariate shift_ (Ioffe & Szegedy, 2015).
 It is bad, because it can slow down learning.
 Fortunately, it can be avoided - and Batch Normalization is a way of doing so.